adi6496/kafka-analytics/README.md

 If you go to the logs of the eventing pod which was recently generated, you can see the data coming in as you are sending it.
 ![Logs](https://github.com/adi6496/kafka-analytics/blob/master/images/logs.png)

-if you go to the terminal, and type *cd app* and then *cat results.txt* you can see the results of Linear Regression with the timestamp.
+if you go to the terminal, you can see the results of Linear Regression with timestamp.
 ![Output on terminal](https://github.com/adi6496/kafka-analytics/blob/master/images/results.png)